 Many cite Presenting Lily Mars as Judy’s first adult role, but it’s really For Me And My Gal.
 Here she’s portrayed as a young adult woman, making her own independent way through life, and being desirable to two different men (Gene Kelly and George Murphy).
 Judy makes the most of the film and her love of performing and the fact that she’s genuinely having a good time making the film, come through on the screen even to this day.

-July 29, 1944: This fabulous color photo appeared in “Move World” section the “Australian Women’s Weekly” newspaper, promoting Meet Me In St. Louis.
+July 29, 1944: This fabulous color photo appeared in “Movie World” section of the “Australian Women’s Weekly” newspaper, promoting Meet Me In St. Louis.

 The caption reads: JUDY GARLAND, charming young singer, is one of the biggest box-office attractions for MGM studios.
 Recently divorced from bandleader Dave Rose, Judy is now going places with Robert Stack.
 Even though she is at present co-starring with Van Johnson in “Meet Me In St. Louis,” [obviously a huge error on the newspaper’s part!!]
 Judy still finds time to sing at local camp shows and at the Hollywood Canteen.
 Every week this attractive star receives an enormous pile of fan mail.
 Many letters come from overseas, as she is a favorite with the servicemen.